mobahug/Netflix_Clone_42/README.md

   ## Browsing

-  - Listing movies by default most recent ones
+  - Listing movies (IMBD Rating by default)
-  - Complex search and filter feature
+  - Complex search and filter features
-  - Direct search for movie titles
+  - Search movies by their title

   <div>